What is FOGO? Why are we moving to FOGO?

 Who will get a FOGO service?

-- If you live in Area 1 FOGO collections commence in the week beginning 12 April 2021
+- If you live in Area 1 FOGO collections have commenced in the week beginning 12 April 2021

-- If you live in Area 2 FOGO collections commence in the week beginning 22 March 2021.
+- If you live in Area 2 FOGO collections have commenced in the week beginning 22 March 2021.

 You can use the interactive map on this page to find out if you are in Area 1 or Area 2.

-Once FOGO collections commence in your area, you can start placing food waste in your FOGO bin (lime-green lid bin) along with your garden waste.
-Your FOGO bin will start getting collected weekly and your general waste bin (red lid) will be collected fortnightly.
-Your bin sizes and bin day will remain the same.
+Your FOGO bin (lime-green lid) is collected weekly, and your general waste bin (red lid) is collected fortnightly.
+Your bin sizes and bin day remain the same

-To help ensure a smooth transition for everyone, your caddy will also include two rolls of compostable caddy liners as well as information, tips, stickers and fridge magnets.
+To help ensure a smooth transition for everyone, your caddy includes all there is to know about FOGO: two rolls of compostable caddy liners as well as information, tips, stickers and fridge magnets.